AP Exclusive: First gene-edited babies claimed in China

 The Chinese researcher said he practiced editing mice, monkey and human embryos in the lab for several years and has applied for patents on his methods.

-He said he chose to try embryo gene editing for HIV because these infections are a big problem in China.
+He said he chose embryo gene editing for HIV because these infections are a big problem in China.
 He sought to disable a gene called CCR5 that forms a protein doorway that allows HIV, the virus that causes AIDS, to enter a cell.

 All of the men in the project had HIV and all of the women did not, but the gene editing was not aimed at preventing the small risk of transmission, He said.
 The fathers had their infections deeply suppressed by standard HIV medicines and there are simple ways to keep them from infecting offspring that do not involve altering genes.